3 Steps to Double Your Productivity

 Wellness is the foundation to having high energy, which leads to greater levels of motivation and productivity.
 You must start taking care of yourself to be more successful.
 Many people believe that they don’t have time to sleep well, eat well, and exercise, but their diminishing health and wellbeing is actually diminishing their productivity.

-You must be well rested in order to have energy and clarity and the ability to handle daily challenges.
+You must be well-rested in order to have energy and clarity and the ability to handle daily challenges.
 Actually, it has been shown that if you do not get enough sleep, it is equivalent to being drunk the next day.
 We know that masters of their trade have been found to sleep 8 hours and 36 minutes nightly on average, so rest is key for skill and productivity.

 You also must be well hydrated because every cell of your brain and body is at least 70% water.
 Eating real food grown naturally, the way Mother Nature intended, is key to maximizing your productivity and motivation as everything you put into your mouth affects your brain and body chemistry.
 You can’t function as a high performer if you are exhausted, dehydrated, without adequate blood flow or oxygen.
-This happens when you neglect to move your body, breath fresh air, or you are eating chemical laden processed foods that deplete your vitality and your health.
+This happens when you neglect to move your body, breathe fresh air, or you are eating chemical-laden processed foods that deplete your vitality and your health.

 Yes, we all still have to check email and text messages, etc. These are still important tasks, but do not, however, start your day on email.
 Research done by the High Performance Institute has shown that people who start their day checking email lose 30% of their productivity.
 Why?
 Because email is just an inbox of what other people demand of your time, most of which has nothing to do with your top priority goals and tasks.